DonTseTse/bash_commons/filesystem.md

 be customized by setting up an array variable where the indizes are the states and the values the corresponding templates (i.e. the success message template is at index *0*, etc.).
 The name of the array variable - and not the variable itself - has to be provided as 3rd call parameter.
 It's perfectly valid to customize a subset of states/templates, the function falls back to the default templates where it can't find a customization.

-Example: `create_folder "/new/folder/path" "verbose"` would print *folder /new/folder/path created\n* in case of success.
-These messages can be customized by creating an array variable with elements that have the status as index.
-The name of the array variable has to be provided as 3rd call parameter.
 In the next example, the success message template is overwritten:
 ```
 msg_defs[0]="custom message: folder %path created\n"
 create_folder "new/folder/path" "verbose" "msg_defs"